 - In a separate bowl, mix together the flour, baking soda, cocoa powder, cinnamon, chili powder, and cayenne pepper.
 Then add to mixer with the other ingredients and beat on low until combined.

-- Remove bowl from mixture and using a spatula, gently fold in the reserved chocolate chips.
+- Remove bowl from mixture and using a spatula, gently fold in the reserved 1 cup of chocolate chips.

 - Using an ice cream scoop, make balls of dough and place on the cookie sheet about 2 inches apart.